 - Is my dog’s behaviour learned or conditioned?

 - How long has my dog been barking?

-- How did the behavior problem start?
+- How did the behaviour problem start?
 What were the circumstances?

-- Look at the length of time this behavior has been going on; has it been gradual or is it occasional or progressive?
+- Look at the length of time this behaviour has been going on; has it been gradual or is it occasional or progressive?

 - Some dog owners find it useful to keep a diary or log of their activities and their dog’s barking.
 This may be useful to pinpoint when and why your dog is barking.